 How To Find A Teller in Seoul

-As mentioned, there are many fortune tellers surrounding Seoul’s Hongdae region – just take the subway to Hongik University station and leave at exit 8.
+There are many fortune tellers surrounding Seoul’s Hongdae region.
+Just take the subway to Hongik University station and leave at exit 8.
 You should keep in mind that many of the readers do not speak English.

 Unless you are somewhat fluent in Korean, take a Korean friend with you to help translate.
 Alternatively, try and find a reader that displays a sign on their door confirming that they speak English.

-Apgujeong and Cheongdam-dong are also popular Seoul neighborhoods for fortune tellers, though you can pretty much find them all over the city.
+Apgujeong and Cheongdam-dong are also popular Seoul neighborhoods for fortune tellers.
+However, you can pretty much find them all over the city.

 Are you interested in visiting a Korean fortune teller?
 Have you ever had your fortune told?
 Share your story below!